Mark9Williams/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chown -h vincent:staff _hello:  Write a script that changes the owner and the group owner of _hello to vincent and staff respectively.
 The file _hello is in the working directory
 The file _hello is a symbolic link

+chown --fro=guillaume betty hello: Write a script that changes the owner of the file hello to betty only if it is owned by the user guillaume.

+The file hello will be in the working directory